sagade/CARNIVAL/CBC-Examples/README.md

 The `example.R` script contains two examples about how to run CARNIVAL with the free CBC solver implementation.

-The first example consists on how tu run CARNIVAL-CBC with known perturbation inputs:
+The first example consists on how tu run CARNIVAL-CBC with known perturbation inputs over a toy case study:

 + [1] Loading CARNIVAL `R` package after having it installed as explained above.
 + [5] Setting name of the inputs file for the first example (modelling the effects of perturbation over specific proteins in the cell).